 Recommendations

 To date, no medications to treat PCD have been approved by regulatory bodies (30) and current physiological outcome measures, such as spirometry, chest computed tomography, and lung clearance index have been reported to have limitations in terms of their sensitivity and feasibility for evaluating new therapies or disease progression (39-42).
 These physiological measures also do not reflect the impact of the disease on patients' daily symptoms or functioning (e.g., physical, respiratory, social) as required by the Food and Drug Administration (43) and the European Medicines Agency (44, 45).
 This study has highlighted the need for large multi-national and longitudinal studies to be conducted using PCD specific health-related quality of life measures (QOL-PCD)(28).
-Studies are underway and QOL-PCD has been(46) translated comprehensively into five European languages.
+Studies are underway and QOL-PCD has been developed, validated(46) and translated comprehensively into six European languages.
 These tools have been included in the first international RCT azithromycin study(29).
 The measures are also being included in an international PCD registry developed as part of the BESTCILIA FP7 study, providing an international platform to systematically collect data on incidence, clinical presentation, treatment, and disease course.
 Qualitative studies that reflect different ethnicities and cultures are important and necessary to establish the needs and opinions specific to these groups.

 Conclusion